Dine Around the World with NE1 Newcastle Restaurant Week

 Moving further afield, we’re headed to over to the U.S. of A. for some of that great food you always see in movies and want to get stuck into.

-And home of all things chicken - Hen & Hops on High Bridge Street - is offering two courses for £15 and three for £20, which includes some seriously finger-licking good chicken options like the Nashville chicken burger - a southern-fried chicken burger served with jalapeño ranch, gherkin relish, Nashville hot sauce, lettuce & American cheese.
+Home of all things chicken, Hen & Hops on High Bridge Street, is offering two courses for £15 and three for £20, which includes some seriously finger-licking good chicken options like fried wings available with a choice of sauces and the Bigg Market Bird Burger – a grilled chicken patty topped with house mayo, smoky BBQ sauce, beer-cooked onions and melted Amercan cheese.

 The Caribbean & Latin America